 This ironic title above refers to the incestuous relationship that has recently been established between two major bodies of the Baha’i Administrative Order (BAO) : The Universal House of Justice (UHJ) and the International Teaching Center (ITC).
 The former is the supreme governing body of the BAO, while the latter’s membership is appointed by the UHJ.
 The bureaucratic nature of this system is illustrated by the “alphabet soup” I used here, much like that of American governmental institutions.
 Note also that the buildings of the Baha’i World Center look a lot like the governmental buildings in Washington, D. C. Would you call this spiritual?

 When the UHJ was first established in 1963, its membership included former members of the International Baha’i Council (these had been appointed by Shoghi Effendi) and members of various National Spiritual Assemblies.
 Later, the UHJ established the ITC, intended to take the place of the dwindling Hands of the Cause of God.
-Over several decades, however, more and more members of the UHJ have tended to come from the ITC, until today, ALL the UHJ members were elected from the ITC’s membership, which was appointed by the UHJ previously.
-This is known as a “feedback loop”.
+Over several decades, however, more and more members of the UHJ have tended to come from the ITC, until today, ALL the UHJ members were elected from the ITC’s membership, which was appointed by the UHJ previously, making this BAO a pathetic mockery of democracy.
 The result is a system that is by nature extremely conservative and not open to new ideas that could allow it to adapt to changing circumstances.

 This is truly no better than the Roman Catholic Church, in which the Popes are elected by the College of Cardinals, and these Cardinals are themselves appointed by the previous Popes!